Theorem-Carrying Transactions: Runtime Verification to Ensure Interface Specifications for Smart Contract Safety: Introduction

-TCT's trusted computing base (TCB) is entirely at the infrastructure level, \ie, the VM, the compiler, and the code verifier.
-It makes no assumption at the contract-code level, \eg, about the (static) code, the (dynamic) object-reference topology, or any party who claims that a contract has been formally verified.
-Of course, TCT shares the same caveat as all verification techniques -- safety is only as high as the safety spec goes.
-We hope TCT motivates the community to shift focus from examining code-level intricacies to defining the design-level safety spec.
+TCT's {\em trusted computing base} (TCB) is entirely at the infrastructure level, \ie, the VM, the compiler, and the code verifier.
+It makes no assumptions at the contract-code level, \eg, about the (static) code, the (dynamic) object references, or any party who claims that a contract has been formally verified.
+Of course, TCT shares the same caveat as all verification techniques -- safety is only as high as the safety specifications go.
+We hope TCT motivates the community to shift focus from examining code-level intricacies to defining safety specifications.

-\textbf{Prototype and highlights of results.} We have built a prototype to demonstrate the TCT approach.
-In this prototype, a programmer uses the \texttt{NatSpec} notation of Solidity \cite{NatSpec} to specify contract invariants and function post-conditions.
-TCT's core module proves that these invariants and post-conditions will be satisfied under a given hypothesis (\ie, condition) w.r.t. a concrete EVM code trace (a.k.a. code path).
-This component consists of the techniques to obtain the code trace, to symbolically execute it and to convert the result into a straight-line code in a verification-amenable language (\ie, Boogie language \cite{leino_boogie_2} in our prototype).
-The hypothesis checking is performed on the Ethereum node by modifying the Go-Ethereum implementation (\texttt{Geth}) \cite{geth}.
+\textbf{Results.} To show the uniqueness of TCT, we begin with classical scenarios of ERC20 contracts.
+We show how TCT differs from existing techniques when tackling integer overflow and reentrancy attacks.
+TCT only requires programmers to define intuitive guard conditions for contracts' entry methods, without examining code patterns of non-intentions.
+The TCT infrastructure ensures (1) these conditions logically imply the interface specifications; (2) these conditions are true at runtime.
+To show generality, our approach is applied on the top-5 real-world ERC20 tokens.

-We demonstrate TCT using an ERC20 token contract that can be exploited by the integer overflow and reentrancy patterns.
-With intuitive hypotheses specified about the contract’s entry functions, our technology automatically proves the desired invariants, which thwart the attacks.
-To show its generality, the same technology is successfully applied to the \texttt{transfer} transactions of the top-5 real-world ERC20 tokens.
-Moreover, we showcase Uniswap-V2 as a highly complex real-world scenario.
-To the best of our knowledge, this is the first code-level verification for Uniswap’s essential properties – \textit{inverse proportionality} for swap operations and \textit{proportionality} for liquidity operations.
+A crucial part of our evaluation is the case study of a highly complex real-world scenario -- {\em decentralized finance} (DeFi).
+We showcase Uniswap-V2, which implements the core algorithm of Ethereum's top DeFI application -- Uniswap.
+To the best of our knowledge, this is the {\em first faithful code-level verification} for Uniswap’s essential properties – \textit{inverse proportionality} for swap operations and \textit{proportionality} for liquidity operations.
+We define them as interface specifications.
 Each transaction executes about 7000 $\sim$ 9000 EVM instructions across five different contracts.
-Indeed, we expose subtle conditions under which the properties fail to hold.
-They may lead to vulnerabilities if an investment strategy depends on Uniswap's claimed properties.
+On one hand, the proven theorems explicate the precise cross-contract conditions that guard these properties.
+On the other hand, they expose subtle conditions under which the properties fail to hold.
+Accomplishing formal verification at this scale, we believe we are contributing a significant case study to the smart contract verification community.